01-edu/public/subjects/compact.en.md

 ### Instructions

-Write a function `Compact` that takes a pointer to an array as parameter and overwrites any element that points to `nil`.
+Write a function `Compact` that takes a pointer to an array as parameter and overwrites the elements that points to `nil`.

 - Hint: This fonction exists in Ruby.